By David-Chyddy Eleke

 From then on, I worked closely with him until his very death.
 He would send me materials by Whatsapp and say; “David please make this to go viral, send account details.”

 He was a workaholic, and a man of few words especially when he interacted on phone.
 His calls were mostly on WhatsApp.
 “Tell your team to come on Friday for a tour,” he would say over the phone.
-Despite his bulk, he will tour everywhere with so much energy until everyone will begin to beg to stop.
+Despite his bulk, he will tour everywhere with so much energy until everyone in the team will begin to beg to stop.

 The death of Ubah is one too many, and in a long while he will stand remembered by those whose lives he touched.
 He loved his town Nnewi so dearly, and loved her people even more.
 You cannot speak with him without him mentioning his plans for Nnewi or Anambra.